 This includes:

 Importantly, simply being an employee or volunteer in a charity does not make someone a related party.
-To be a related party, they must have significant influence over the charity’s strategic and financial decisions.
+To be a related party, a person or organisation must have significant influence over the charity’s strategic and financial decisions.

 In summary, a related party is: